EN TR

 03

-Voronoi perforation achieves 23% higher daylight uniformity than regular grids at the same openness ratio.
+Voronoi perforation achieves 23% higher daylight uniformity than regular grids at the same openness ratio, in our comparison runs.

 +23% uniformity